-There’s a variation of running shoe for just about every scenario.
+There’s a variation of running shoes for just about every scenario.
 Taking all of this into account, shoes that work for me may not work for you and vice versa.
-But that being said, there are a couple things to keep in mind when you chose a shoe.
+But that being said, there are a couple of things to keep in mind when you chose a shoe.

-The first is a short, fasted run first thing in the morning.
-If I’m running without eating anything, I generally can’t go for a very long time, and it pretty much has to be right when I wake up, otherwise I get extremely light headed and nauseous.
+The first is a short, fast run first thing in the morning.
+If I’m running without eating anything, I generally can’t go for a very long time, and it pretty much has to be right when I wake up, otherwise, I get extremely lightheaded and nauseous.

-The third thing I wish I knew when I first started running were what apps to use.
+The third thing I wish I knew when I first started running was what apps to use.

 As a beginner, all of the apps that are available for you to use can be really overwhelming, and it’s difficult to figure out which exactly you’ll actually end up using.
 For me personally, there are three apps that I use frequently that I wish I had from the very beginning.
 Keep in mind, I’m running android, and these apps might be different on iOS and/or be better or worse on one platform versus another.